cloudera-labs/envelope/README.md

 # Envelope

-Envelope is a configuration-driven framework for Apache Spark that makes it easy to develop Spark-based data processing pipelines on a Cloudera EDH.
+Envelope is a configuration-driven framework for Apache Spark that makes it easy to develop Spark-based data processing pipelines.

 Envelope is simply a pre-made Spark application that implements many of the tasks commonly found in ETL pipelines.
 In many cases, Envelope allows large pipelines to be developed on Spark with no coding required.
 When custom code is needed, there are pluggable points in Envelope for core functionality to be extended.
 Envelope works in batch and streaming modes.